Ghanshyam144/Book-Pal/README.md

-# 📚 BookBuddy: Your Reading Companion
+# 📚 Book-Pal: Your Reading Companion

-BookBuddy is a web application designed to enhance your reading experience by providing personalized book recommendations and a convenient way to manage your reading lists.
+Book-Pal is a web application designed to enhance your reading experience by providing personalized book recommendations and a convenient way to manage your reading lists.
 Whether you're looking for new books to explore or need assistance in organizing your reading journey, BookBuddy has got you covered.

 ## Features

-- 🎯 **Collaborative Filtering:** BookBuddy utilizes a [collaborative filtering model](https://github.com/atharv-patil/book-buddy/blob/main/models.ipynb) to recommend books based on user preferences and interactions.
+- 🎯 **Collaborative Filtering:** Book-Pal utilizes a [collaborative filtering model](https://github.com/atharv-patil/book-buddy/blob/main/models.ipynb) to recommend books based on user preferences and interactions.
 Discover new titles based on the collective wisdom of fellow readers.

 - 🌟 **Popularity-Based Approach:** When you're just starting out or haven't rated any books yet, BookBuddy employs a popularity-based approach inspired by IMDb's top-rated movie formula.
 This default ordering of books ensures you have a starting point for exploration.